opensoars/f_/readme.md

 ```

 So we've got a way to create an error stack, now we need a way to do something when an error occurs.
 This could ofcourse be done traditionally with
 `on('error')` event listeners.
 The problem with that is, we cannot directly 'throw' in a retry when something fails.
 Writing `on('error')` listeners everytime is tedious.
-Something we try to remove from programming Node programs (don't forget you can still use them!).
+Something we try to remove from programming Node programs (don't forget you CAN still use them!).
 So with `f_` we can do it directly from a piece of code that causes an error.
 Take a look at this example:
 ```js
 /**
  * Immediately retry this asynchronous part of a larger task list